-But there is a part of me that will never forget the blissful Demi and Ashton.
-They gave us the fairytale we all wanted, and they showed us that age is just a number when it comes to falling in love, but that happily ever after might have an expiration date.
+But there is a part of me that will never forget the blissful Ashton Kutcher and Demi Moore.
+They gave us the fairytale we all wanted, and they showed us that age is just a number when it comes to falling in love, but sadly, that happily ever after might have an expiration date.

 Like this article?
 Check out, “Two Takeaways from Demi Moore’s Book, Inside Out”